Danielfoojunwei/Recursive-Verifiable-Guardrails-for-Openclaw-Agents/README.md

 The **source code** in this repository is licensed under the MIT License — you may freely use, modify, and distribute it.
 See [LICENSE](LICENSE) for full terms.

-The **AEGX format specification** (`docs/SPEC.md`) is the original intellectual property of Daniel Foo Jun Wei / Provenable.ai and is provided for reference only.
-Creating independent or competing implementations of the AEGX format requires prior written permission.
-See [NOTICE](NOTICE) for details.

-"Provenable.ai", "Proven", "PRV", "AEGX", and "AER" are trademarks of Daniel Foo Jun Wei / Provenable.ai.
-For licensing inquiries: licensing@provenable.ai